Henok-et/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown vincent:staff *: script that changes the owner to vincent and the group owner to staff for all
+chown --from=guillaume betty hello: script that changes the owner of the file hello to betty only if it is owned by the user guillaume